NathanOnTop/Discord-Token-Joiner/README.md

 make sure ur tokens arent locked or deleted use an token checker to see if they still work.

 Need help with this program dm me Termed$#0001

+# Enjoy and Thanks for using my tool :)